Getting Better Results

 - Action items or next steps

-Sometimes it's helpful to say what you don't want:
+Sometimes it helps to say what you don't want:

 - "Don't apologize excessively"